fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 - **MySQL:** You can connect to the MySQL database by using the host `localhost`, port `3306`, and the credentials you set when running the MySQL container.

-- **Machine Learning:** Access the machine learning service by using the URL `http://localhost:5000` in your web browser.
+- **Machine Learning:** Access the machine learning service

-- **Spark Preprocessing:** Access the Spark preprocessing environment by using the URL `http://localhost:8888` in your web browser.
+- **Spark Preprocessing:** Access the Spark preprocessing environment

 - **Hadoop:** The Hadoop services are now available within the `hadoop_container`.

-## For the management of the hadoop distributed file system, hive and apache spark, Apache Ambari can be used to manage the system.
+For the management of the hadoop distributed file system, hive and apache spark, Apache Ambari can be used to manage the system.

 # Batch processing pipeline